octobercms/docs/dev-database-model.md

     $post->featured_image = Input::file('example_file');
 ```

-Alternatively, if you need to use deferred bindings
+Or, to use deferred binding

 ```php
 // Find the Blog Post model